DanTheEpicMan/danSOT/overlay/README.md

 This is a special overlay that allows it ro run in a seperate process.
 This is usefull because it allows the overlay to run as non-root (needed in wayland).
 While our main application is running as root, the overlay can run as non-root.
 This allows us to read memory without being detected by the game.

+# While Programming
+During programming only drawing.h and shared_data.h need to be in the cheat process, everything else will compile itself into an app.
+This app will then be run separately and the cheat will communicate with the overlay.

 Example code from GPT:
 ```cpp
 //NOTE: Uses wrappers for underlying functions for drawing (ie theres a more manual way but this is cleaner and easier to use)